angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-setting-up-an-ingramspark-paperback.md

 When you set up a new title with IngramSpark you can choose to list both a paperback and eBook for $49, or the paperback for $49 and an eBook separately for $25.

-I was enrolled with Amazon KDP Select when I set up my paperback with IngramSpark so I was unable to list my eBook.
-While enrolled in KDP Select you are not allowed to distribute your eBook through anyone else.
-So, this is unfortunately going to cost me additional money down the road, but I felt it was useful for me to take advantage of [Amazon KDP Select's marketing](/post/marketing-amazon-free-book-promotion/) before expanding further.
+I chose not to list my eBook with IngramSpark because at the time I was enrolled in Amazon KDP, but once I discontinued enrollment in KDP I chose to list directly with the major eBook distributers (Amazon, Barnes & Noble, Kobo, Google and Apple).
+If you choose to list with IngramSpark it does distribute out through these channels as well as others, but I wanted to make sure I kept as much of my royalty payment as possible.

 **Paperback Document**